 Welcome to Ecuador!

-On January 7th you’ll fly to the Galapagos on a jet (this flight is not included on your journey but we will help you with this ticket).
+On March 7th you’ll fly to the Galapagos on a jet (this flight is not included in your journey but we will help you with this ticket).
 We’ll welcome you at Baltra airport and we’ll hop over to the island of Isabela on our 30-minute charter flight!

 We’ll spend 5 nights on Isabela, a peaceful island that is a guest favorite.
 Isabela’s main town, Puerto Villamil, is a quiet, charming town full of friendly faces and fresh seafood.
 There are plenty of cafes to enjoy meals, snacks, and even sunset cocktails.